asiedusolo/kevinWeather/README.md

 # Kevin Weather

-A simple javascript program that converts kelvin to celsius, fahrenheit and newton degrees.
+A simple javascript program that converts kelvin degrees to celsius, fahrenheit and newton degrees.